RAISING AWARENESS THROUGH EDUCATION

 Colin's story and the appeal touched so many people that that their generosity was truly amazing.
 The appeal exceeded all our expectations.
 Due to this success, a decision had to be made as to how the excess funds from the schools campaign could be spent wisely and benefit the people of Derbyshire and East Staffordshire who so kindly and generously donated to the appeal.

-The outcome of the decision was to provide sun safety related structures to benefit the local community, one of which is the instalment of a bespoke, oak sun shelter, planned for Markeaton Park in 2016.
-Markeaton Park is one of Derbyshire's largest parks, visited by thousands every year.
-The park features a children's play area and pool, but presently has no artificial shade around the pool area which is used by many families during the summer months - making it a perfect location for the shelter, reinforcing the importance of sun safety to visitors.
+The outcome of the decision was to provide sun safety related structures to benefit the local community, the first of which was the instalment of a bespoke, oak sun shelter, at Alvaston Park in April 2016 and shortly after the UK’s first ever Sun Meter which was installed at one of Derbyshire’s largest parks - Markeaton Park.
+The parks are visited by thousands every year making them the perfect locations to reinforce the importance of sun safety to visitors...

 Sadly Colin passed away on 25th April 2015 in the middle of the appeal and it therefore makes this campaign, the Sun Safe Schools Accreditation Scheme and the Sun Shelters a lasting legacy for a special inspiring man who lost his life at such a young age to melanoma.